 Section 602.
-Evidence of indebtedness.
+Evidence of Indebtedness.

-To effectuate the acquisition[,] improvement and construction of parks, public buildings, roadways, alleys, curbs, sidewalks and gutters, or for any other proper public purpose including tax anticipation borrowing, in anticipation of the receipt of current taxes the Town Council is hereby authorized and empowered to borrow from time to time, on the credit of the Town, a sum or sums of money deemed necessary by the Town Council to effectuate such purposes, and to issue bonds or certificates of indebtedness therefor, which shall be payable on or before forty (40) years from the date of issuance or in the case of tax anticipation borrowing on or before eighteen (18) months from the date of issuance, with interest at a rate or rates to be established and paid in a manner prescribed by the Town Council by resolution.
-The proceeds derived from the sale of bonds or other evidence of indebtedness, which sale shall be for cash and not be at less than par value, shall be deposited by the Town Council in a federally insured banking institution in Maryland as provided by law and shall be subject to the order of the Clerk-Treasurer only when countersigned by the Mayor and vice-chair of the Council.
-Said proceeds shall be used to pay only the proper expenses for the issuance and sale of the bonds or other evidences of indebtedness, including legal fees, and for the purposes for which the bonds and certificates of indebtedness were issued.
+To effectuate the acquisition, improvement and construction of parks, public buildings, roadways, alleys, curbs, sidewalks, and gutters, or for any other proper public purpose including tax anticipation borrowing, in anticipation of the receipt of current taxes the Town Council is hereby authorized and empowered to borrow from time to time, on the credit of the Town Council is hereby authorized and empowered to borrow from time to time, on the credit of the Town, a sum or sums of money deemed necessary by the Town Council to effectuate such purposes, and to issue bonds or certificates of indebtedness therefor, which shall be payable on or before forty (40) years from the date of issuance or in the case of tax anticipation borrowing on or before eighteen (18) months from the date of issuance, with interest at a rate or rates to be established and paid in a manner prescribed by the Town Council be resolution.
+The proceeds derived from the sale of bonds or other evidence of indebtedness, which sale shall be for cash and not be at less than par value, shall be deposited by the Town Council in a federally insured banking institution in Maryland as provided by law and shall be subject to the order of the Clerk Treasurer only when countersigned by the Mayor and vice-chair of the Council.
+Said proceeds shall be used to pay only the proper expenses for the issuance and sale of the bonds or other evidence of indebtedness, including legal fees, and for the purpose for which the bonds and certificates of indebtedness were issued.
 In the case of tax anticipation notes, the proceeds therefrom shall be used to pay only the proper expenses for the issuance and sale of the tax anticipation notes, including legal fees, and for the current operating expenses of the Town.
 Such bonds or evidences of indebtedness shall be sold after solicitation of competitive bids at a public sale; provided, however, that tax anticipation notes may be sold at public or private sale as determined by the Town Council.
 The bonds or certificates of indebtedness hereunder shall be the direct obligation of the Town.

 Section 603.
-Sale of bonds: taxes.
+Sale of Bonds: Taxes.